huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 3 Config Rules = $2 * 3 = $6.00

 Total = $0.03 + $6.00/per month

-## Summary of the costs AWS Autotagging:
-According to the AWS Lambda pricing page, "The Lambda free tier includes 1M free requests per month and 400,000 GB-seconds of compute time per month."
-As we have demonstrated in the example calculation of the costs of Autotagging, the costs only become high when you have over 1M requests per month.

 ## Conclusion
 These cost estimations are merely for showing you how to calculate the costs for each option, not for convincing you to choose one over the other.
 Just as a reminder, AWS Config cannot automatically tag untagged resources!
 I hope you enjoyed reading about the pros and cons as well as how to calculate the costs of using AWS Autotagging and AWS Config.